xaviervalarino/portfolio/src/about.md

 *
 </div>

-**I'm currently looking for an in-house role or long-term contract.**

 I'm a freelance product designer, sometimes illustrator.
 In a parallel life I'm a woodworker.
 Feel free to reach out at <a href="mailto:xavier@valarino.com">xavier@valarino.com</a>.

 <a href="https://www.linkedin.com/in/xaviervalarino/">